AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

 Here are the steps to add parameters to text layers.

 1. Click the **Parameters** button (a "P") next to the name of the text layer for which you want to create parameters.
 The Parameters screen opens.
 The **Common** tab lists each property on the layer and its value.
 Here you can add regular layer parameters.
-2. Click on the **Text** tab.Here you can see the RTF at the top; the parameters you add will be beneath that.
+2. Click on the **Text** tab.
+Here you can see the RTF at the top; the parameters you add will be beneath that.
 3. To add a parameter, first highlight the value you want to change and click the **Add Parameter** button.
 Make sure you only select the values for commands and not the entire command itself.
 For example, to set a parameter for the font name in the sample RTF above, I would only highlight "Poor Richard" and add a parameter to that, but not also the "\f0."
 When you click **Add Parameter** , it will appear in the list below, and the parameter value will appear in red in the RTF while it is still selected.
-If you need to remove a parameter,click the checkbox next to **On** to turn off that parameter,and it will disappear.
+If you need to remove a parameter, click the checkbox next to **On** to turn off that parameter,and it will disappear.
 4. Click to rename your parameter to a more meaningful name.
 5. When you are done, your RTF will be highlighted in green where parameters exist, and your parameter names and values will be listed below.
 6. Click **Close** to exit the Parameters screen.
 Then press **Save** , to save the template.
 If you are finished editing, press **Close** to exit the Template Basics page.